 Two recent editorial projects come to mind where a novel’s protagonist has been thrown into an absolutely new life.
 In both cases, these were thrillers, so it was a life of sudden crime, badass skills, high stakes.
 Two perfectly nice small-town young women suddenly became Lara Croft in the span of one life-changing event each.

-In both cases, the writers just ran with this new “badass persona”, without paying a lot of attention to the idea that big, identity-shifting life changes often come with a lot of angst.
+In both cases, the writers just ran with this new “badass persona”, without paying a lot of attention to the idea that big character life changes often come with a lot of angst.
 I can’t be walking my neighbor’s dog one day, then breaking into a bank vault with a Glock the next, without some kind of psychological upheaval.

-The thing is, big stakes are hard because they’re so big, so unbelievable.
+The thing is, rendering big stakes in writing is hard because they’re so big, so unbelievable.
 When your character inevitably goes through a huge life event, your job is to follow them through the transition in a way that takes many steps.

 One leap from Girl Next Door to Action Hero is not believable.
 Any huge shift to identity demands several steps.
 When the unthinkable happens to your protagonist, what are the layers they feel?